 Interested in an aerospace career?
 Here’s what Boom engineers love about building the supersonic future.

 For Boom’s engineering team, designing and building supersonic aircraft is just one of the reasons they love coming to work every day.
 Whether it's the people, challenges or mission — or a combination of all three — Boom engineers are passionate about what they do.
-Here’s what they have to say about building the supersonic future at Boom.
+Here’s what they have to say about building the supersonic future.

 Propulsion Engineer Vikram Kumar

 “Boom is a young company, especially compared to other players in the aviation sector, and we have some of the best talent in the industry," says Propulsion Engineer Vikram Kumar.
 "Our combination of experience working on successful products at other companies, as well as our clean-slate first-principles approach that comes with being a newer company, allows us to pursue what we think is the best path forward without having to default to past practices first.
 I think this sets Boom apart in the aerospace industry.”

 Kumar’s focus is the conceptual aerodynamic design of the Overture nozzle system.
 The nozzle is a multi-disciplinary challenge with a large trade space to explore, and the Overture team characterizes the work as fast-paced and exciting.